Moving forwards together to a positive future

 Assemblies can incorporate collective worship, but there is a distinction between the two.
 A report on sporting achievements may come under ‘assembly’ but using the students’ sporting achievements to explore and reflect on human potential, determination, loyalty, courage could be the stimulus for a ‘worshipful response’ and therefore could constitute collective worship.

 Friday at the end of the day is a Celebratory Assembly where certificates of weekly achievement are handed out by the Headteacher along with the sharing of individual student’s (and staff’s) daily achievements.
-Students may also cash in their ‘reward points.’

 There are ‘special’ end of term assemblies to celebrate achievement and in addition following Sports Day in the Summer Term, where an engraved trophy is presented to the overall winner.
+There is also a Literacy trophy at the end of the year for the student has made the most progress.

 School notices are often delivered at a brief grouping after lunch.